 For my exchange, I’m heading to Madrid to study at Instituto Católico de Administración y Dirección de Empresas (ICADE)!

-I can’t wait to immerse myself in Spanish culture, speak the language daily, and experience life in a new city.
+I’m eager to immerse myself in Spanish culture, speak the language daily, and experience life in a new city.

 It’s an opportunity to break away from my routine, explore a different academic environment, and expand my perspective by meeting diverse new peers.